 Making it through winter is a tough proposition for a squirrel.
 If they do not get everything right, or if the temperature drops to an extreme level, then it is possible for a squirrel to freeze to death.

 Let’s first talk about how the non-hibernating squirrels survive in cold weather:

 Survival Mechanisms of Squirrels that Are Active During Winter

 Eastern grey squirrels, red squirrels, and some types of ground squirrels are known to be active during winter.
 They make use of a variety of tactics that help them survive the cold.
 These include:

 Grey, fox and flying squirrels tend to use holes in living trees for shelter during the winter.
-This type of dwelling structure is called a den.
-Dens are useful as they allow the squirrel to stay warm inside the tree.
+This type of dwelling structure is called a den and is usually the abandoned nesting cavity created by woodpeckers.
+Squirrels will bring in dried leaves and other material to build up a layer of insulation inside the den.
 If the den is not well insulated or if there are not enough nesting dens for all of the squirrels then it is possible for a squirrel to freeze.
-When there are not enough nesting dens squirrels will become territorial and fight to protect a prime nesting spot.

 Squirrels can also store food inside of these dens so they do not have to venture outside.